Frequently Asked Questions

 Do you charge for your services?

 Yes, however, our fees average 20-30% less than dentists in the Orlando area.
 Unlike other departments within UCF Student Health Services, there are no free services provided at the Dental Center.
+Payment for all dental services is due at the time of service.

 Can I get my teeth whitened before my exam and cleaning?